spacelab-ufsc/spacelab-transmitter/docs/telecommands_transmissions.rst

 In order to not depend on another software to transmit telecommands, it was implemented a GMSK modulator in the code so that the Spacelab Transmitter works alone with the Software-Defined Radio.

-The default Software-Defined Radio used in Spacelab is the USRP B210 so the code was written based in the integration with this specific SDR.
+The default Software-Defined Radio used in Spacelab is the USRP B210 so the code was written based in the integration with this specific SDR, and the modulation is the GMSK.
+In the code we have a class for USRP and for GMSK and also in every telecommand transmission function in the SpacelabTransmitter class we have implemented both of their codes.

 .. image:: img/usrp.png
    :width: 500